MaximeJumelle/Framework/docs/ai-risk-management/list-of-risks.md

 #### Mitigation

 To mitigate the risk of models becoming outdated due to concept drift, it is essential **to regularly update the dataset and retrain the model**.
-However, monitoring for concept drift requires the expertise of domain experts, as it is not a metric that can be easily measured.
+However, unlike data drift which can be solved without not much attention, monitoring for concept drift **requires the expertise of domain experts**, as it is not a metric that can be easily measured.
 Concept drift refers to the shift between the dataset and the underlying phenomenon being studied, rather than a shift within the dataset itself.
 As such, experts can adequatly identify situations where a concept drift might occur, and ask to collect new data.

 ## Risks of Models